Grading System, Grade-Point Average (GPA), and Grade Appeals

 Midterm Grading

-Courses include: All Core Curriculum and Distributed Science Elective courses with the exception of CAS Mid-Level Cluster and 400-Level.
-Additionally, the following courses will also be included: CEEN241 (Statics), CEEN311 (Mechanics of Materials), MEGN361 (Thermodynamics 1), CSCI261 (Programming Concepts), CHGN209 (Chemical Thermodynamics), and CBEN210 (Intro to Thermodynamics) as they are key pre-requisite courses for many students.
+Courses include: All core curriculum and Distributed Science Elective courses with the exception of CAS Mid-Level Cluster and 400-Level.
+Additionally, the following courses will also be included: CEEN241 (Statics), CEEN311 (Mechanics of Materials), MEGN261 (Thermodynamics 1), CSCI261 (Programming Concepts), CHGN209 (Chemical Thermodynamics), and CBEN210 (Intro to Thermodynamics) as they are key prerequisite courses for many students.

 Grade-Point Averages